Damian Lillard

-Damian Lamonte Ollie Lillard Sr. (born July 15, 1990) is an American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
+Damian Lamonte Ollie Lillard Sr. (born July 15, 1990) is an American rapper and professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
 He also serves as the general manager of the Weber State Wildcats men's basketball program in the Big Sky Conference.
 Nicknamed "Dame Time", he played college basketball for Weber State and earned third-team All-American honors in 2012.
 Lillard was selected by the Trail Blazers with the sixth overall pick in the 2012 NBA draft and was named the NBA Rookie of the Year for the 2012–13 season.
 He is a nine-time NBA All-Star, a seven-time All-NBA Team selection, and the Trail Blazers’ all-time leading scorer.
-As of the end of the 2024–25 season, he ranked fourth on the NBA's all-time list of three-point field goals made, with 2,804.
+As of the end of the 2025–26 season, he ranked fifth on the NBA's all-time list of three-point field goals made, with 2,804.

 In 2021, Lillard won a gold medal for the U.S. Olympic team in the 2020 Summer Olympics.
 That same year, he was named to the NBA 75th Anniversary Team.
 In 2023, after a trade request, he was traded to the Milwaukee Bucks.
 In his first season with Milwaukee, he was named the All-Star Game MVP and later won the NBA Cup in 2024.
 After suffering an Achilles injury during the 2025 playoffs, Lillard was released by the Bucks after two seasons and subsequently rejoined the Trail Blazers on a three-year deal.

 Outside of basketball, Lillard is also a rapper, under the stage name Dame D.O.L.L.A.